pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 In the nice-to-have category (for me), better control over glyph bounding boxes might be neat.
 Right now, high quality print equation layout realized with CSS depends on webfonts.
 This is not a particularly critical consideration in my book - much high quality text layout on the web relies on webfonts - and the bounding box problem also needs a more general solution (and in fact there are proposals for better access to font internals).

-Now some people argue that the CSS and SVG layout solutions like MathJaxgenerate "convoluted" markup output.
+Now some people argue that the CSS and SVG layout solutions like MathJax generate "convoluted" markup output.
 This is a red herring.

 On the on hand, convoluted XML is not "better" if it says "math" in it.
 On the other hand, nobody from CSS or SVG (spec) land has ever tried to help.
 Simply put: the output looks a lot like Bootstrap's grid layout inits early days - damn right they were convoluted - or an accessible datepicker markup today - extremely convoluted.
 In other words: it looks the way it looks to get the job done.
 And it does.
 And if print equation layout tools for the web would be heard the same way grid frameworks were heard, we'd get less convoluted output easily AND in a way that benefits the entire web stack.